 #13 Shop Till You Drop

-No question, Liverpool city centre doesn’t disappoint on the shop front, so for all you mad keen shoppers this is a great city to head to.
+No question, Liverpool doesn’t disappoint on the retail front either, so for all you mad keen shoppers this is a great city to head to!

-With a centre that’s much more manageable than London, walking around for some retail therapy is a great relaxing adventure in Liverpool.
+With a centre that’s much more manageable than London, walking around for some retail therapy is a great relaxing way to spend time in Liverpool.

 #14 Wander China Town

-Near the Cathedral, so it’s a great idea to combine these 2, you can also grab some top eats here… goes without saying!
+Near the Liverpool Cathedral I mentioned early, it’s a great idea to combine these 2 attractions, so grab some top eats here before heading over the church!

 #15 Catch a Show at the Playhouse

-A hub of evening activity, a great way to kick off a night in Liverpool is by catching a performance in one of the city’s many theatrical spaces.
+A hub of evening activity and a great way to kick off a night in Liverpool, is catching a performance in one of the city’s many theatrical spaces.

-The Empire is the mainstream spot, but the Everyman Theatre is my personal fav.
+The Empire is the mainstream spot, but the Everyman Theatre is my personal fave.

-The Playhouse is also very cool and an architectural gem you can enjoy from the outside too!
+The Playhouse is also very cool and an architectural gem you can enjoy from the outside as well inside!